OCA/account-invoice-reporting/account_invoice_report_grouped_by_picking_sale_mrp/README.rst

 Usage
 =====

-1. Go to *Manufacturing -> Master Data -> Bills of Materials* and create a new BoM selecting the product, 'Kit' in 'BoM Type' field and filling the components list.
+1. Go to *Manufacturing -> Products -> Bills of Materials* and create a new BoM selecting the product, 'Kit' in 'BoM Type' field and filling the components list.
 2. Go to *Sales -> Orders -> Quotations* and create a new quotation with the 'Kit' previously created and qty 1.
 3. Confirm the sale order and you will see one delivery (accessible via